Author Archives: Scott

 Electronics Overhaul!

+I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more, starting HERE.
 I receive a lot of compliments regarding the level of detail and workmanship on my electronics panel.
-However, something interesting happens over the course of time as equipment is either added or changed, in this car as well as two … Continue reading
+However, something interesting happens over the course … Continue reading

 Six Year Anniversary – Still Adding Stuff